-Her first short film, Driving While Undocumented, a story of an undocumented student pulled over by a law-enforcement officer in Nevada, garnered acceptances to more than eight film festivals, including the Irvine International Film Festival, Gainesville Latino Film Festival, and the Hollyweb Festival.
+Her first short film, Driving While Undocumented, a story of an undocumented student pulled over by a law-enforcement officer in Nevada, garnered acceptances to several film festivals, including the Irvine International Film Festival, Gainesville Latino Film Festival, and the Hollyweb Festival.
 Her first-year USC short film, Revelations, was also fortunate enough to receive positive reception.
 Another story about the challenges that undocumented immigrants face, Revelations was accepted to the 2019 Katra Film Series.
-Ms. Lee recently had the privilege of producing the USC film, Flat Echo, which was one of the three films chosen for the Advanced Narrative Production course; The Ball Method, supported by the 2018 Alfred P. Sloan Foundation Production Grant.
+Ms. Lee had the privilege of producing USC films: Flat Echo, one of the three films chosen for the Advanced Narrative Production course; The Ball Method, supported by the 2018 Alfred P. Sloan Foundation Production Grant.

 Ms. Lee believes that filmmakers have the unique opportunity to provoke thought and engender empathy through storytelling.
 Her experiences as one of the few female engineers at UC Berkeley and NASA, and as a first-generation immigrant, have given her much insight into the unique challenges one faces as a minority.
 Her goal is to continue making films that bring voice to the underrepresented communities whose experiences she shares.